ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 For simplicity, the graphs below count only one true/false positie/negative per segment, instead of counting the number of labels in that segment (i.e., binary instead of ordinal).
 All user groups are also combined (the groups being: registered volunteers, anonymous volunteers, and individual turkers).

-Note: The red dots on the graphs are means.
+NOTE: The red dots on the graphs are means.

+NOTE: The "n" labels in this graph mark the number of *users* (since one user = one observation in this graph).

 *Takeaways*: